-China reports uptick in new coronavirus cases though downward trend holds
+Coronavirus to be big topic for G20 as China reports uptick in cases

 Japan, due to host the Olympics in July, began allowing passengers who test negative to leave and hundreds disembarked on Wednesday and Thursday.

 China’s Global Times newspaper reported 36 new cases at one Beijing hospital as of Thursday, a sharp increase from nine cases two weeks earlier.
-It said this had led “many to fear a potential explosion of infection numbers in the capital.”
+It said this had led “many to fear a potential explosion of infection numbers in the capital”.

 Fears of the contagion triggered violence in Ukraine, where residents of a central town clashed with police, burned tires and hurled projectiles at a convoy of buses carrying evacuees from Hubei to a quarantine center.